vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Observations_and_Measurements.md

 - To distinguish them, we need a theory of optics that explains abberations.
 Galileo did not have that,

-$\Rightarrow $ At least some aided direct observations are theory-dependent.
+$\Rightarrow$ At least some aided direct observations are theory-dependent.

 - we need to explain why optical abberation happens and how to divide abberations from the actual phenomenons.